-Date: NCR#
+Date: NCR #

 (assigned by QMS Representative and

 Implementation Lead)

 Initiator: (name, work, location)

 Source:

 Employee Suggestion

 Internal Audit - Audit Report Date:

-Audit Report #: Inspection
+Audit Report #:

-Other - please specify:
+Uther - please specify:

-Other - please specify.

-Describe the non-conformance and any action you can suggest (Additional sheets can be attached if more space is required) Part B - To be completed by QMS Representative a nd Implementation Lead Describe the action taken in response to Part A Is corrective or preventive action required? \( \bigcup{\text{N}} \) If No, explain If Yes, specify and include timeline s, responsibility for action Non-conformance report complete?
-Yes Da ate: Non comormance report complete: res res QMS Representative and Implementation Lead Sign nature
+Describe the non-conformance and any action you con suggest

+(Additional sheets can be attached if more space is required) Can suggest

+Part B - To be completed by OMS Representative a and Implementation Lead

+Describe the action taken in response to Part A

+Is corrective or preventive action required?

+If No. explain If Yes, specify and include timeline es, responsibility for action

+Non-conformance report complete?
+Yes D ate:

+QMS Representative and Implementation Lead Sig nature